vikingeducation/pairing_checkin/README.md

 # Pairing Checkin
 ## This is for the dry run of your pairing sessions

-Good morning, it's a beautiful day! -- Hannah
+Good morning, it's pouring outside! -- Hannah

 Test drive complete!
 I hope this doesn't take too long! -- Johnny